How to Publish a Short Story: 6 Steps to Perfect Your Submission

 📝 Short story length and style.
 Some magazines look for flash fiction (under 1,000 words); some ask for 5,000 words per piece.
 Most lie somewhere in between, like our weekly short story contest.
 Publications sometimes also ask for specific writing styles, like epistolary, or set themes for the stories.

 ✅ Author requirements.
-Most magazines and competitions are open to international submissions from anyone who’s at least 18 years old, but some might have other conditions.
+Most magazines and competitions are open to international submissions from anyone at least 18 years old, but some might have other conditions.

 🔄 Simultaneous submissions.
 Do you want to submit to several places at once?
 Not every magazine will accept this, and contests definitely don't.

 📚 Multiple submissions.
 If you have more than one story on hand, you may want to submit a few at a time, although not every magazine will accept that either.